aanthony11/CP_Project/README.md

 2. [Schema](#Schema)

 ## Overview
-Sortior is an app that keeps track of basic communal tasks that are shared between a group of people (i.e. who's turn is it to do the dishes).
+Turrns is a turn-based or cyclic tasks app.
+It allows users to keeps track of tasks that are shared between a group of people (i.e. who's turn is it to buy groceries, do the dishes, do a task at the office).

 ### App Evaluation
 - **Category:** Lifestyle